limdool/01-Introduction/README.md

 * What is your stackoverflow.com user number?
 * What is the URL to your github.com profile?

-Please do the following to complete the assignment
+Please do the following to complete the assignment:

 * Create an account on [stackoverflow.com](https://stackoverflow.com).
 * Create an account on [github.com](https://github.com).